 - Problem areas

 - When to take a Rule 30(b)(6) deposition of the plaintiff

 The panel will review these and other key issues:

 - What are some best practices for crafting a deposition notice that adequately identifies the scope of the 30(b)(6) deposition?

-- How should attorneys respond when the corporate defendant designates an inappropriate deponent?
+- How should counsel respond when the corporate defendant designates an inappropriate deponent?

 - What strategies are effective when questioning the corporate representative and raising and defending objections during the deposition?

 - How should defense counsel respond to a Rule 30(b)(6) deposition notice that appears to be vague, overbroad or seeks privileged information?

 - What are the particular dangers of designating a lawyer, or someone else with extensive privileged information, as a 30(b)(6) witness?